Reynaldo Hahn: Chamber and solo piano

 Hahn, whose musical outlook was shaped in the 19th century, regarded Fauré as the last great composer, and musical analysts have noted the older composer's influence in several of Hahn's chamber works.
-In the Piano Quintet (written in 1922 and published the following year) there are stylistic and thematic echoes of Fauré, particularly in the C-sharp minor slow movement, although in a 2001 analysis Francis Pott also notes the influence of Dvořák.
+In the Piano Quintet (written in 1922 and published the following year) there are stylistic and thematic echoes of Fauré, particularly in the C-sharp minor slow movement, although in a 2001 analysis Francis Pott also notes the influence of Dvořák, while Blay detects a strong affinity to César Franck.
 In the Violin Sonata (1926) there are further echoes of Faure's music in the opening movement ("imbued with Gallic restraint and supple expressivity" according to the commentator Jeremy Filsell), but Hahn departs from convention by making much of the last movement gentle and melancholic, rather than boisterous.
 The Piano Quartet (1946), a late work, is in three movements, and alternates serene passages and more turbulent sections.
 Like the Violin Sonata, it is a concise work, taking a little over 20 minutes in performance.

 Most of Hahn's works for solo piano come from the first half of his career.
 Some are in conventional forms, including a set of ten waltzes (1896), a sonatine (1907), Thème varié sur le nom de Haydn (1910) and two études (1927, his only post-war piano works).
-The sonatine is a full-scale piano sonata but, like Ravel, Hahn was daunted by any possible comparison with Beethoven's late piano sonatas, and preferred the more modest title.
-Other solo piano works are in unusual forms, such as the Portraits de peintres (1894), written to be played between spoken verses, or Le Rossignol éperdu (The Distraught Nightingale), Hahn's most extensive piano work, composed between 1902 and 1910 and published in 1913, consisting of 53 short pieces, grouped into four sections.
+The sonatine is a full-scale piano sonata but, like that of Ravel's, Hahn was daunted by any possible comparison with Beethoven's late piano sonatas, and preferred the more modest title.
+Other solo piano works are in unusual forms, such as the Portraits de peintres (1896), written to be played between spoken verses, or Le Rossignol éperdu (The Distraught Nightingale), Hahn's most extensive piano work, composed between 1902 and 1910 and published in 1913, consisting of 53 short pieces, grouped into four sections.
 Hahn wrote five works for piano four hands and four for two-piano duet.